 Supported Platforms: Chrome, Firefox, Opera, Android, iOS.

 WebRTC can’t create direct connections between peers without the help of a signaling server.
-The signaling server is not something standardized that your application can use.
-Actually, any communication mechanism that allows us to exchange Session Description Protocol (SDP) data between peers can be used for signalization
+In short, the signaling server is not something standardized that your application can use.
+Actually, any communication mechanism that allows us to exchange Session Description Protocol (SDP) data between peers can be used for signalization.

 Open-Source Signalling Server Implementations: https://github.com/muaz-khan/WebRTC-Experiment/blob/master/Signaling.md